Operational Research and Applied Statistics (MSc)

 - A first degree (minimum second class honours) from a recognised university in a numerate subject such as Mathematics, Operational Research, Statistics, Management Science, Economics, Engineering, Computer Science, Geography or a suitable Science degree.

-- A good level of English language, both written and oral (applicants whose first language is not English will normally require an IELTS score of 6.5 or internet based TOEFL 90).
+- A good level of English language, both written and oral (applicants whose first language is not English will normally require an IELTS score of 6.5).

 - Willingness to engage with staff and students for mutual benefits.

 - Motivation to establish or accelerate a career in Operational Research and Statistics.